-"Meat was killed on the property and all raw ingredients were bought from Wentworth, the Mildura twice a year in large bags and stored in a loft in the woolshed.
+"Meat was killed on the property and all raw ingredients were bought from Wentworth, then Mildura twice a year in large bags and stored in a loft in the woolshed.
 Vegetables were grown only in the good years when there was plenty of water.
 They milked cows and had scolded or separated cream which was made into butter and sold.
 Venda recalls having to take butter to Garnpang Station 24 km away on horseback.
 This little trip would take her and one of her siblings all day.

 "Ida was a real lady and the table had to be set with a tablecloth and napkins even when it was blowing a dust storm or 140°F in the shade.
-This practice would have made for a lot of washing." - Colleen Barnes

-Two brides, two brothers
+This practice would have made for a lot of washing." - Colleen Barnes erty, and he was joined in its operation by the arrival of his sisters' family, the Stirrats in 1924 Two brides, two brothers